Freight Shipping from Wilmington to St. Louis

 How much does it cost to ship freight from Wilmington to St. Louis?

-Full truckload (FTL) rates from Wilmington, DE to St. Louis, MO currently range from $2,202-$2,714 for a standard dry van load over the 1,024-mile route.
+Full truckload (FTL) rates from Wilmington, DE to St. Louis, MO currently range $2,202-$2,714 (roughly $2.16-$2.67 per mile over 1,024 miles).
 LTL shipments typically cost $763-$1,270 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wilmington to St. Louis?